nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 With its block rewards, Bitcoin has an excellent "store of value" economic model.
 Miners are paid a fixed block reward denominated in BTC, and thus their income rises along with the price of BTC.
 Therefore, the platform has the ability to raise revenue for miners to increase security (measured by the cost of attack) while maintaining a sustainable economic model.

 For multi-asset platforms, it becomes much more challenging to fulfill this requirement, because "value" can be expressed with crypto-assets beyond the native token.
-If the value of crypto-assets secured by the platform increases, however the value of the native token doesn't, network security therefore doesn't increase, and it becomes more profitable to attack the platform's consensus process to double spend crypto-assets stored on the platform.
+If the value of crypto-assets secured by the platform increases, but network security doesn't, it becomes more profitable to attack the platform's consensus process to double spend crypto-assets stored on the platform.

-For a multi-asset smart contract platform to function as a store of value, the demand to own on-chain assets must have a clear way to generate demand for ownership of its native token.
+For a multi-asset smart contract platform to function as a store of value, proper incentives must be put in place to align in the growth in value of a network's assets with its underlying security.
 Or put another way, the platform's native token must be a good value capture of the platform's aggregate asset value.
 If the intrinsic value of a platform's native token is limited to transaction fee payment, its value would be determined solely by transaction demand, instead of the demand of asset storage.

 Smart contract platforms that are not designed to function as a store of value have to rely on the native token's monetary premium (the willingness of people to hold the tokens beyond their intrinsic value) to support its ongoing security.
 This is only feasible if one platform dominates with unique features that can't be found elsewhere, or out-competes others by delivering the lowest possible cost of transactions.